Collyer brothers: Seclusion and hoarding

 After their mother's death, the Collyer brothers continued to live together in the Harlem brownstone they inherited.
 For the next four years, the brothers socialized with others and left their home on a regular basis.
 Homer continued to practice law while Langley worked as a piano dealer.
 Both also taught Sunday school at the Trinity Church.
 In 1933, Homer lost his eyesight due to hemorrhages in the back of his eyes.
 Langley quit his job to care for his brother and the two began to withdraw from society.
 As time progressed, the brothers became fearful due to changes in the neighborhood; the largely upper-class area changed dramatically due to the economic effects of the Great Depression.
 The brothers were also uncomfortable with the shift in racial demographics, as more African Americans moved into the once-empty apartment houses that were built near a projected subway route.
-When later asked why the two chose to shut themselves off from the world, Langley Collyer replied, "We don't want to be bothered."
+When later asked why the two chose to shut themselves off from the world, Langley replied, "We don't want to be bothered."

 As rumors about the brothers' unconventional lifestyle spread throughout Harlem, crowds began to congregate outside their home.
 The attention caused the brothers' fears to increase along with their eccentricities.
 After teenagers threw rocks at their windows, they boarded them up and wired the doors shut.
 After unfounded rumors spread throughout the neighborhood that the brothers' home contained valuables and large sums of money, several people attempted to burglarize the home.
-In an attempt to exclude burglars, Langley used his engineering skills to construct booby traps and tunnels among the collection of items and trash that filled the house.
+In an attempt to exclude burglars, Langley constructed booby traps and tunnels among the collection of items and trash that filled the house.
 The house soon became a maze of boxes, complicated tunnel systems consisting of junk and trash rigged with trip wires.
-Homer and Langley Collyer lived in "nests" created amongst the debris that was piled to the ceiling.
+The brothers lived in "nests" created amongst the debris that was piled to the ceiling.